 Leave What You Find

-What: Leave natural and historical items where you find them.
+What Does Leave What You Find Mean?
+Leave natural and historical items like flowers, rocks, pictographs, artefacts, etc. where you find them.
 Don’t move them or bring them home with you.

 Why: Leaving the trail the way you found it lets others enjoy it too.
 It also keeps ecosystems intact.